fatty-raccoon/cookie-crumbs/README.md

 - Clone and host it on your own server or offline browser
 - Use it as a beginner’s reference
 - Add your own custom content (MIT/CC BY allows it)
 - This website is also hosted on GitHub pages.
-You can visit it at lamboar.github.io/shadowsec/
+You can [view the live site here](https://lamboar.github.io/shadowsec/).

 ---